‘Learning together, Playing together, Praying together’

 Staff ensure that their classrooms are stimulating and provide prompts and challenges for all pupils.
 Children with SEN benefit from the ‘learning wall’ displays and the posters around class which remind them of spelling rules, writing genres, vocabulary etc.

-All SEN provision is overseen and managed by the Inclusion Leader, Miss Dyson.
+All SEN provision is overseen and managed by the SENDCO, Miss Dyson.
 She is supported by the Headteacher who has overall responsibility for assessment in school and therefore monitors the progress.
 Together, they monitor, review and evaluate all SEN provision on a regular basis throughout the year.
-They set high expectations for all pupils and staff.
+Governors are reported to regarding the SEND movement within school.
+Collaboratively set high expectations for all pupils and staff.

 With the needs of the child at the heart of what we do, we may seek support from other agencies.
 This would be when we need specific or substantially greater help such as advice from Educational Psychologists, the School Nurse and the Complex Needs Team.
 We work with other schools in a cluster who can provide services such as Family Outreach Workers, Counselling and Therapeutic Services.

 The class teacher will plan specific targets and the support needed to meet those targets.
 This is likely to include lots of extra practice of a specific aspect of learning over the course of the week as well as differentiated tasks within lessons.
-This will be overseen by the Inclusion Leader and any other professionals involved with the child.
+This will be overseen by Miss Dyson and any other professionals involved with the child.
 Any alternative provision will be delivered by teachers and support staff and will be reviewed regularly by teachers and the Inclusion Leader.
-Any plans or targets will be shared with you at parents’ evenings or at review meetings with the Inclusion Leader.
+Any plans or targets will be shared with you at parents’ evenings or at review meetings with the SENDCO.

 As well as individual plans and targets, which would usually be delivered on a one to one basis, we make sure that all children have access to a curriculum which meets individual needs.
 We might also group children so they access targeted support or specific resources together – this group work often helps with their learning and social needs.
 Transition support are offered to all pupils throughout the school and this may involve parents or support staff.
 Please see the Transition Policy.

 Holy Family has a caring and supportive ethos.
 We are an inclusive school.
 We make sure all our children have the highest levels of pastoral care possible.
 This support may include specific sessions, where programmes are planned to meet the additional emotional and social needs of individual children.
 We have close partnerships with outside agencies.
 This ensures support is available for families who may need additional support.
-We also have two members of staff trained in the Common Assessment Framework (CAF) which can provide support to families in need.
-All our staff are trained in child protection procedures and there are two members of staff, the Inclusion Leader and Learning Mentor, who are specially designated to ensure the safeguarding of all children.
+All of our staff are trained in child protection procedures and there are two members of staff, the SENDCO and PSA who are specially designated to ensure the safeguarding of all children.

 Many staff have become trained and specialised in the development of speech and language groups and the delivery of individual programmes of study.
 Through in-house training and input from outside providers, we also have high levels of expertise in the understanding of behavioural difficulties and have robust systems in place to support and monitor children whose barriers to learning lie in this area.
 Staff have attended extra training to support their own learning and have become specialised in areas of need such as phonics, dyslexia and specific learning support programmes.